 Market Street is on its way to getting a colorful new look thanks to the creative thinkers behind the Bay Lights.
-Their latest idea, Lightrail is a recently proposed public art installation involving two LED strings running down Market Street that would light up to reflect the real-time movement of BART and MUNI below.
+Their latest idea, Lightrail is a proposed public art installation involving two LED strings running down Market Street that would light up to reflect the real-time movement of BART and MUNI below.
 If the plans get approved, the punny sculpture could go all the way from Van Ness to The Embarcadero, and the LEDs would be colored to correspond with the color of the transit lines' routes.
 At the end of the night, when BART stops running, the strings would still pulsate with light to represent foot traffic.

 Images courtesy of Lightrail